starhound/StarCipher/README.txt

 You should not utilize or expect this program to provide any security regarding sensitive data input into it as these ciphers can be easily cracked using brute force attempts.

+You may modify, alter, or share this application without restraint so long as you credit its creator by keeping this readme file available.

 TODO: Allow input of a text file and convert line by line to an output file.
 Expand cipher types.
 GUI?